HOKA Clifton 10 Running Shoe Review

 Forefoot Energy Return

-The forefoot performs slightly better than the heel in terms of rebound but still falls short of offering any real pop.
+The forefoot performs similarly to the heel in terms of rebound and still falls short of offering any real pop.
 The ride feels flat under load, especially compared to bouncier daily trainers like the ASICS NOVABLAST 5.
 If you’re looking for a fun, energetic trainer, this isn’t it.

 Heel Cushioning